mehulkar/mehulkar.com/source/blog/2022/01/debugging-a-flash-of-unstyled-text.md

 ## The Bug

-When testing the build from the merged codebase in a QA environment, we notice that the top navigation bar appears unstyled for a second.
+When testing the build from the merged codebase in a QA environment, someone noticed and filed a bug that the top navigation bar appears unstyled for a second.

 ## Debugging: The Hunch